usdot-jpo-ode/jpo-cvmanager/resources/kubernetes/README.md

 The YAML files use GCP specific specifications for various values such as "networking.gke.io/managed-certificates".
 These values will not work on AWS and Azure but there should be equivalent fields that these specifications can be updated to if needing to deploy in another cloud environment.

 The environment variables must be set according to the README documentation for each application.
-The iss-health-check application only supports GCP.
+The iss-health-check application supports GCP or postgres for storing keys.
+The environment variables for the iss-health-check application must be set according to the README documentation for the iss-health-check application.

 ## Useful Links